ocodo/arcconstrukt/webassets/tutorial/tutorial.md

 [github.com/ocodo/arcconstrukt](https://github.com/ocodo/arcconstruktissues/issues/)
 for up to the minute info, and [follow @ocodo on Twitter](http://twitter.com/ocodo) for major announcements.

 ## Thank you

-ArcConstrukt wouldn't exist without you, I owe a huge debt of thanks to everyone who has encouraged me to build this perculiar App.
+ArcConstrukt wouldn't exist without you, I owe a huge debt of thanks to everyone who has encouraged me to build this peculiar App.

 Special thanks go to Chris Foster, cheers boss!